stenglein-lab/2022_Todos_Santos/exercises/metagenomics_exercise.md

 The contigs are sorted in order of length.
 Recall that these are contigs made from the reads that _didn't_ map to the boa constrictor genome.
 Let's try to figure out what some of the contigs are.

 Copy the first 3 contigs (the 3 longest contigs).
-Here is a command to get the first 3 contigs in one sequence per line fasta format:
+Here is a command to output the first 3 contigs in one sequence per line fasta format:
 ```
 seqtk seq -A contigs.fasta | head -6
 ```

 Now, open a browser, navigate to the [NCBI blastn page](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome), and paste the sequences of the first 3 contigs into the search field.
 Make sure that the megablast option is selected, and run the BLAST.

-- What are the sequences?
-Are you confident in your conclusions?
-Do they make sense?
+- What are the contigs?
+What type of organism are they from?
+Does this make sense biologically?

 ### Annotation: